What is a Competitive Analysis and How to Do One

 Customer Reviews

-Customer reviews are an amazing and authentic way to see how consumers are reacting to a brand and its products.
-By including this step in your competitive analysis, it will be easy for you to identify what consumers are looking for and if there are any possible gaps that you can fill in the meantime.
-Five-star reviews can show you what you should be doing, and one-star reviews can show you what you can be doing.
+Customer reviews are an amazing and authentic way to see how consumers react to a brand and its products.
+By including this step in your competitive analysis, it will be easy for you to identify what consumers are looking for and if there are any possible gaps you can fill.
+Five-star reviews can show you what you should be doing, and one-star reviews can show you what you can do.

 The best part of performing your research is that you can adjust the scope of what you’re looking for whenever you want.
 If you find the above metrics aren’t giving you the information you want, adjust accordingly.

-Competitive analysis’ can often be made out to be more complicated than they need to be.
+Competitive analysis’ can often be made out to be more complicated than it needs to be.
 Because of this, we’ve broken the process down into seven simple steps:

 The first step of a competitive analysis is to identify what exactly it is you want to compare.
-There are a couple of different reasons you could want to perform an analysis.
+You likely want to perform an analysis for a couple of different reasons.
 The first is that you are developing and launching something new.
 The second is that your performance is stagnant.
 And the third is that your performance is trending downward.

 When it comes to what you want to compare, it can be a product, a service, or even a social media channel or presence.